eclipse-openxilenv/openxilenv/Samples/Automation/Python/OpenXilEnv/README.md

 # OpenXilEnv

-The Python package **OpenXilEnv** provides an easy way to interact with a XIL environment in automation scripts.
+The Python package **OpenXilEnv** provides an easy way to interact with the XIL environment in automation scripts.

 ## Build and installation